Howard Mason

 Howard "Pappy" Mason (born September 8, 1959) is an American drug trafficker and organized crime figure.
-Mason and his partner, Lorenzo "Fat Cat" Nichols, ran a drug smuggling gang called the Bebos, in the Jamaica, Queens neighborhood of New York City.
+Mason and his partner, Lorenzo "Fat Cat" Nichols, ran a drug smuggling gang called the Bebos, in the Jamaica, Queens, neighborhood of New York City.
 The gang sold drugs and netted as much as $200,000 per month in profit.
+Mason is serving a life sentence in federal prison.

 Murder of Edward Byrne

 From behind bars on gun charges, Mason ordered the 1988 murder of a police officer, Edward Byrne, which led to increased law enforcement attention and Mason's eventual arrest and conviction on various charges.
 A month after the killing, Mason was sentenced to seven years in prison on gun charges.

 The federal government continued to investigate Mason for the Byrne killing.
 On December 11, 1989, Mason was convicted on federal charges including the murder of Officer Byrne.
 After four years of legal wrangling, including questions of Mason's mental competency, he was given a life sentence in 1994.
 Mason began serving his life sentence at ADX Florence supermax facility, in Florence, Colorado and was subsequently transferred around 2015 to USP Allenwood.

 In 1990, Mason's mother, Claudia Mason, was sentenced to 10 years in prison for drug trafficking after she continued to run his crack business while he was in prison.
 She was released on 27 March, 1998.
 Her BOP Register Number was 24652-053.